ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **Summary**

-Trinity was a python-based Ethereum client which served as a research tool for the community.
+Trinity was a python-based Ethereum client which served as a research and educational tool for the community.
+A large number of python-based modules related to Trinity continue to be maintained by the same team, including [Py-EVM](https://github.com/ethereum/py-evm).

 **Archives**